 Vehicles powered by gas are as old as the Otto engine, developed for precisely this purpose in 1860.
 Gas combustion in the Otto-Motor is practically soot- and particle-free as well as cleaner and far less noisy than gasoline and diesel.

 CNG, Compressed Natural Gas, is a fuel for cars and commercial vehicles – not to be confused with LPG (Liquid Petroleum Gas), which is not natural gas.

 CNG is affordable and saves money with every refill.
 It’s a viable alternative to conventional fuels.

 With one kilogram of CNG, you can travel the same distance as with 1.3 liters of diesel or 1.5 liters of gasoline.
 What is more, it is often cheaper than 1 liter diesel or gasoline.
 CNG’s higher energy content and cost advantage at the filling pump make it considerably more affordable than gasoline or diesel, with cost savings of up to 50 and 30% respectively.

 CNG is currently the most affordable way to reduce emissions in road traffic.
-Even today, up to 23% less CO2, 75% less nitrogen oxide and 98% fewer particulate emissions are pretty persuasive stats in favor of CNG.
+Even today, more than 20% less CO2, 75% less nitrogen oxide and almost no particulate emissions are pretty persuasive stats in favor of CNG.
 In particular, the air quality in cities could be improved significantly by switching to CNG-vehicles.

 CNG is a viable option